 Favorite Therapy Toys: Swings and bolster slide.

 Stefanie earned her master's degree in communicative disorders from California State University, Northridge.
-In her free time, she enjoys spending time outdoors riding bikes and hiking with her husband.
+In her free time, she enjoys reading, spending time outdoors cycling and hiking with her husband, and playing with her puppy.

 Holly Hubbard, PT, DPT enjoys working with children of all ages and abilities and has training in reflex integration, toe walking, pediatric gait, and wheelchair seating and mobility.
 She enjoys the challenges of her job and helping kids play and reach their potential.
 Her favorite therapy toy is the bolster swing.